General Nursing (NURS) Courses

 The course is designed to introduce the student to the practice, profession and discipline of nursing.
 A futuristic perspective will provide a framework for discussion of the foundation of contemporary nursing practice within a variety of health care settings.
 Critical historical influences that affected the development of contemporary nursing will be discussed.
 Selected trends and issues that will guide future nursing practice will conclude this course.

-This course is designed as a foundation for clinical nursing practice in relation to the concepts of communication, safety and comfort.
-The three concepts will be applied to the application of fundamental nursing care.
+This course is designed as a foundation for clinical nursing practice with a focus on communication, safety, and comfort.
+The relationship among evidence, theory, and nursing care will be explored.
 The basic components of the nursing process are presented as a framework for beginning clinical practice.

 This course focuses on the application of mathematics for nursing, including algebra and biostatistics.
 Microcomputer, word processing and information concepts for nursing practice will be introduced.